ozyurtf/io-scheduler/README.md

 ### Cons

 If there are always IO requests that have short seek time, the IO requests for tracks that are far away from the current track may never get a chance to be processed.
 This causes unfairness and starvation and can be seen as a con.

 In addition, unlike FIFO, the order in which the IO requests will be processed is not predictable since this order depends on the arrival time of these requests, the current location of the head and the seek time of these IO requests.

+Also, we observe frequent switching and that may slow down the algorithm a little bit.

-## Elevator (SCAN)
+## SCAN

 The behavior of the SCAN algorithm and the way it works is similar to the way an elevator works.
 The algorithm works by starting to move the disk head in one direction (either towards the inner edge or outer edge of the disk), processsing the IO requests in these directions until no IO request is left in that direction, reversing the direction and processing the IO requests in the reverse direction.

-After reversing the direction, it services the requests in the order they are encountered while moving towards the opposite end of the disk.
+After reversing the direction, it services the requests in in the reverse direction.
 When processing the IO requests in a direction, the IO request that is closest to the current position of the head is chosen.
 And once the last request is serviced in the reversed direction, the disk head reverses its direction again.

 One note is that the disk head always go to the end of the disk before reversing direction, regardless of whether there are pending requests at the end or not.